gwdavis/bank-api/README.md

 GET /api/accounts/<account_number>
 GET /api/customers
 GET /api/customers/<customer_id>
 POST /api/transactions
+GET /api/events
 ```

 ### Calling the API Using CURL

+See api.md for documention on the api endpoints.
 Calling API's using HTTP from a browers gets messy with POST.
-Best to install and use curl or I found POSTMAN onto Google Chrome to be quite useful.
+Best to install and use curl or use the app POSTMAN in Google Chrome which is quite useful.

 * set URL as environment constant:
     ```$ export API_HOST=localhost:5000/```

 * List accounts:
     `$ curl ${API_HOST}/api/api/accounts`

 * Transfer funds between accounts:
     ```$ curl -H'Content-Type: application/json' -d'{"amount":100.00, "reference":"reimbursement", "beneficiary":"48739777", "originator": "12345678"}'  ${API_HOST}/api/api/transactions```

+* List events:
+    ```curl -X GET -H "Cache-Control: no-cache" -H "Postman-Token: 45035b0b-cdcc-4769-bf43-d301e1efe9aa" "http://localhost:5000/api/events" ```

+### Calling the API Using Postman

+Working with SQLite manager and Postman was helpful in the conversion from arrays and dictionaries to SQLite.
+Initially I used Postman to make HTML GET and POST requests but found it to be very useful to set up simple semi-automated tests for each of the endpoints.
+A copy of the requests and tests is included in git (bank-api local host.postman_collection.json).
+I am not sure if it easily transferable but even reading the json will give you a bit of an idea of how it was setup.